- Feb 8, 2017

 If you want to get anywhere as a marketer, you need a top-notch marketing strategy with top-notch marketing tactics, not slick tricks.
 If you want to engage and connect with your audience, stop using these 5 marketing tactics right now.

-Download our Marketing Effectiveness Checklist to help improve and enhance your overall marketing efforts.
+Download our Marketing Effectiveness Checklist to help enhance your overall marketing efforts.

 1. Keyword Stuffing